BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/05_pathfinder_specific_components_and_tasks/index.md

 #### Jenkins Pipelines - Promotion across environments
 - Jenkins should only run in the `tools` project
   - Service accounts are provided access to `dev`, `test`, and `prod` projects
-  - The `prod` namespace service accounts group is provided `system:image-puller` role with permission to pull from the tools project
+  - Each project service accounts group is provided `system:image-puller` role with permission to pull from the tools project
   - Image tagging should be used diligently to ensure the right images are depoyed to the appropriate namespaces

 Note: